Herqules/Tkinter/README.md

 # Tkinter
 Simple GUI builds I plan on/am messing with.
-All done through Tkinter
+All done through Tkinter (Not all mine)